 Benzoyl Peroxide and Premature Skin Aging

 Benzoyl peroxide creates free radicals in the skin and is known to cause premature skin aging, just like repeated sun exposure or persistent adult acne.
 Damage is determined by the concentration of benzoyl peroxide and the frequency of use.
-It has also been associated with increased risks of skin cancer.
-In 1995 the FDA issued warnings regarding the use of benzoyl peroxide and changed its status from safe to uncertain.
-For these reasons, BiON does not use benzoyl peroxide or any other ingredient that might damage or prematurely age the skin.
+In June of 2014 the Food and Drug Administration (FDA) issued a warning that the use of certain acne products containing the active ingredient benzoyl peroxide can cause rare but serious and potentially life-threatening allergic reactions or severe irritation.
+Benzoyl peroxide products must state that they should be used with sunscreen as well as outline new warnings, such as the products should not be used on broken skin or warnings about potential skin irritation.
+BiON does not use benzoyl peroxide or any other ingredient that might damage or prematurely age the skin.
 (See the Acne Tips and Benzoyl Peroxide Skin Damage pages for additional information.)

 Causes of Adult Acne

 There are a number of factors that may initiate adult acne.
 Stress can be a major factor, via the production of cortisol, a steroidal hormone that promotes adult acne.
 Coffee consumption, like stress, promotes the production of cortisol.
-Adult acne can be caused by sebum..
+Adult acne can be caused by sebum.
 Sebum clogs pores, which become inflamed due to bacteria.
 For most adults, breakouts are a result of hypersensitivity to androgens (male hormones).
 But an imbalance in both male and female hormones (estrogen) can also cause breakouts.
 For women, this can happen during pregnancy, perimenopause, and menopause.
-Other issues may be involved, such as smoking, low consumption of free fatty acids, etc. Achieve control of adult acne with BiON acne products and reduce those factors that may promote a recurrence of acne.
+Other issues may be involved, such as smoking, low consumption of free fatty acids, foods with a high glycemic content, like packaged foods as well as pasta, bread, and rice, and foods that are heavy in hormones, like dairy products.
+Achieve control of adult acne with BiON acne products and reduce those factors that may promote a recurrence of acne.
 Long term use of antibiotics, both orally and topically, can lead to resistance which can lead to continued adult acne that is far more difficult to treat.
 (See the Acne Tips page for additional information on factors that promote acne.)